Ancient history of Cyprus: Cyprus under Alexander the Great

-Alexander in Asia

 Cyprus was an experienced seafaring nation and Alexander used the Cypriot fleet during his campaign into India; because the country had many navigable rivers, he included a significant number of shipbuilders and rowers from Cyprus, Egypt, Phoenicia and Caria in his military expedition.
 Cypriot forces were led by Cypriot princes such as Nikoklis, son of King Pasikrati of Solon, and Nifothona, son of King Pnytagora of Salamis.
 As Alexander took over control of the administrative region that had been the Persian Empire, he promoted Cypriots to high office and great responsibility; in particular, Stasanor of Soli was appointed satrap of the Supreme Court and Drangon in 329 BC and Stasander who was also from Soli appointed satrap of Aria and Drangiana.
 The hope of full independence for Cyprus following the fall of the Persian Empire, however, was slow to be realized.
 The mints of Salamis, Kition and Paphos began to stamp coins on Alexander's behalf rather than in the name of the local kings.

 The policy of Alexander the Great on Cyprus and its kings soon became clear: to free them from Persian rule but to put them under his own authority.
 Away from the coast of Cyprus, the interior kingdoms were left largely independent and the kings maintained their autonomy, although not in issues such as mining rights.
 Alexander sought to make it clear that he considered himself the master of the island, and abolished the currencies of the Cypriot kingdoms, replacing them with his own coins.